anirudhrv01/Skin-Type-Detection/README.md

 Choosing suitable skincare products requires understanding one's skin type.
 This project automates skin type detection using image preprocessing and deep learning techniques.

-The system analyzes facial texture, brightness, and surface characteristics from a selfie image to classify the skin type.
+The system analyzes facial texture, brightness, and surface characteristics from a microscopic image to classify the skin type.
 Based on the prediction, it recommends suitable skincare products and filters them according to the user's budget.

 This reduces guesswork and supports more personalized skincare selection.